 What Is the Thomas PPA Test?

-The Thomas International Personal Profile Analysis Test (PPA), also known as the Thomas personality test, is a personality profiling test used by employers to assess candidates’ fit for a particular job.
+The Thomas International Personal Profile Analysis Test (PPA), also known as the Thomas Personality Test, is a personality profiling test used by employers to assess candidates' fit for a particular job.
+It usually follows the GIA Test, the other of the two Thomas International Tests.

-The test constructs a behavioral profile based on 24 self-assessment questions.
-While the test should be answered at around 8 minutes, it is officially untimed.
+The PPA Assessment test results come as a behavioural profile based on 24 self-assessment questions.
+While the test should be answered at around 10-15 minutes, it is officially untimed.

-The scoring method of the Thomas PPA test is based on the DISC model, creating your personality profiling according to 4 factors: Dominance, Influence, Steadiness, and Compliance.
+The scoring method for the Thomas PPA test is based on the DISC model.
+These four letters represent an acronym of the four fundamental personality traits used to produce your profile: Dominance, Influence, Steadiness, and Compliance.

-One of the main challenges of the Thomas PPA assessment is that questions are constructed as forced-choice questions.
+One of the main challenges of the Thomas PPA assessment is that questions are forced-choice.

 Let’s see what this means and how to overcome this difficulty.

-All 24 questions of the PPA test are constructed as follows:
+All 24 questions of the Thomas PPA Test are constructed using four personality traits, as follows:

-You should select one word at the top row which most describes you, and one at the bottom row which least describes you.
+You need to select one personality trait at the top row which most describes you, and one at the bottom row which least describes you.

-Each word relates to a different factor of the DISC model, and those you choose as ‘Most’ and ‘Least’ will determine your score on each of these factors.
+Each word relates to a different one of the four key personality factors of the DISC model, and those you choose as ‘Most' and ‘Least' will determine your score on each of these factors.

 The PPA preparation course includes a full PPA practice test that will: